kirenz/course-template/_sources/docs/course-syllabus.md

 1. Complete all the preparation work before class.
 1. Do the readings.
-1. Do the homework and lab.
+1. Do the application exercises and homeworks.
 The earlier you start, the better.
 1. Don't procrastinate.
 If something is confusing to you in Week 2, Week 3 will become more confusing, Week 4 even worse, and eventually you won't know where to begin asking questions.
 Don't let the week end with unanswered questions.

 ## Course policies